 Apparently they are about to land.
 The balloon sets course towards an open field not far from us.
 We see a few cars and local children cheering and crying out to the sky.
 The balloon is coming down, too fast, then goes up again a few meters only to come down again hard.

-The basket hits the ground, but the balloon is being dragged by the wind scraping the basket behind her over the soil.
+The basket hits the ground, but the balloon is being dragged by the wind dragging the basket behind her that is scraping over the soil.
 We hear a high pitched shriek and a woman falls out while the basket continues to be dragged along the field.
 A few youngsters are trying to stop the drag by holding on to a rope hanging from the side.

 Finally, the balloon stops.
-The whole incident couldn’t have been more than 10 seconds, but it seemed like forever.
+The whole incident couldn’t have been more than 20 seconds, but it seemed like forever.
 Nobody was hurt as far as we could see, although one or two passengers were slightly limping.
-As we approach to see if we can offer any assistance we are shooed away by two aggressive characters from the ballooning crew.
+As we approach to see if we can offer any assistance we are aggressively shooed away by two grim looking characters from the ballooning crew.

 I did some research afterwards and there have been several incidents in 2015 and 2016.
-There seem to be no recent reports so maybe they’ve improved their protocols.
+There seem to be no recent reports so maybe they’ve improved their protocols since then.
 In any case, this is a Chinese operation and knowing Cambodia there aren’t any real regulations.
 If there are, they are most likely not enforced.

 The price isn’t that bad at $115.
 I remember that ballooning in Myanmar was triple this price.
 However, considering that a ride is only 30min and you won’t see Angkor Wat, just another small temple and some villages, I wonder if it’s really worth it.

-The other option is a tethered balloon filled with helium that will bring you up to 150m above the ground.
-For $15 for 15min this sounds like a perfectly good alternative.
+The other option is a tethered balloon filled with helium that will take you up to 150m above the ground.
+At $15 for 15min this sounds like a perfectly good alternative.
 Even more so, since it offers views and photo opportunities of the Angkor Wat complex.

 It’s a well known fact that many of the children there aren’t orphans at all.
 Parents are paid to house their children in orphanages where they are willingly kept in bad conditions just to up donations.
 This must be the worst of money making schemes there is, exploiting small children out of greed.
 Sadly, it’s reality.
-Please do not play into the hands of these lowlife monsters and stay away from Cambodian orphanages.
+Please do not play into the hands of these greedy exploiters and stay away from Cambodian orphanages.
 If you want to help, find another way.

 Some say that eating spiders originated during the Khmer Rouge reign when people were starving and welcomed anything edible.
 Others say that spider snacking is as old as the ancient Khmer empire.